viamrobotics/docs/docs/tutorials/services/webcam-line-follower-robot.md

 - Try a different color of line, or a different background.
 Be sure to update your `detect_color` parameter accordingly.

-## Additional Troubleshooting

 You can find additional assistance in the [Troubleshooting section](/appendix/troubleshooting/).

 {{< snippet "social.md" >}}

-## Bonus Challenges

-1. Automatically detect what color line the robot is on and follow that.
-2. Use two differently colored lines that intersect and make the robot switch from one line to the other.
-3. Put two rovers on intersecting lines and write code to keep them from crashing into each other.